Jy1116-02/Dissertation-/README.md

 Issues: Please report bugs and feature requests through GitHub Issues
 Discussions: Join community discussions in GitHub Discussions
-Email: [your.email@institution.edu] for collaboration inquiries
+Email: [ucesjy8@ucl.ac.uk] for collaboration inquiries

 Disclaimer
 This research framework is for academic and educational purposes only.
 It should not be used as the sole basis for investment decisions.
 Past performance does not guarantee future results.
 Please consult with financial professionals before making investment decisions.

-Last Updated: December 2024
+Last Updated: August 2025
 Version: 1.0.0
 Python Compatibility: 3.8+